Principles of Economics

 In a nutshell

-Economics is a consistently central topic of media discussion and, throughout the programme, you will study real examples and examine the implications of the theories explored in the real-world of economics.
-With a curriculum that is career-focused and industry-informed, you’ll learn how to translate insights from economic models into business strategies and economic policies.
+Economics is a central topic of media discussion and, throughout the programme, you will study real examples and examine the implications of the theories explored in the real-world of economics.
+With a curriculum that is career-focused and industry-informed, you’ll learn how to translate insights from economic models into business management strategies and economic policies.

-Studying these complementary subjects together provides an excellent introduction to business and economics and gives you the knowledge required to succeed in high-level and rewarding employment.
+Studying these complementary subjects together provides an excellent introduction to business management and economics and gives you the knowledge required to succeed in high-level and rewarding employment.

 This is for you if..